livecode/livecode/docs/testing.md

 ### C++ tests with Google Test

 In general, C++ tests should only be used for things that cannot be tested any other way.
-Consult the Google Test documentation for

 Each test is a `.cpp` file added to the `test` directory for the program or library to be tested.
 At the moment, the C++ test sets are available for **libcpptest**, **libfoundation** and **engine**.

 When you add a new C++ test source file, you need to add it to the target's corresponding `module_test_sources` gyp variable.
 These are currently set in the top-level `.gyp` file for each project, except for the engine, for which you should edit the `engine_test_source_files` variable in `engine/engine-sources.gypi`.

+Sadly, Google Test provides pretty much no useful documentation on how to write tests.
+Your best bet is to look at the test already in the LiveCode source code and the examples in the Google Test source tree.